June 28, 2026

 The program emphasizes lineage: the quartet as a spiritual ancestor to contemporary sound practices.

 Around the dome of the Lakewood Cemetery Chapel are the words, “Until the day break and the shadows flee away.”
-These words, from the Song of Solomon, remind us that while living in suspended time, we must find a way to endure the darkness while waiting for dawn.
+These words, from the Song of Solomon, remind us that in suspended time, we must find a way to endure the darkness while waiting for dawn.

 Join us at the intersection of a historic work, a historic place, and this moment in time.